luismayta/emacs.d/README.md

     - purdy colors, easy to read
   * ELPA
     - the ELPA package manager is configured with Marmalade & MELPA
-    - some conveniences are in .emacs to make it almost like Bundler for Ruby
+    - some conveniences are in init.el to make it almost like Bundler for Ruby

 ## Custom settings